savonet/book/workflow.md

   somewhere.

-- `persist_at`: this specifies a file name which stores the state of the output (such as the currently created segments) and will be used to properly continue the HLS playlist in the case the script is stopped and restarted.
+- `persist_at`: this specifies a file name which stores the state of the output (such as the currently created segments, in JSON format) and will be used to properly continue the HLS playlist in the case the script is stopped and restarted.
 - `playlist`: the name of the main playlist, which is `"stream.m3u8"` by default.
 - `segment_duration`: the duration of each segment, 10 seconds by default.